 The biggest complications associated with spaying come from the potential weight your cat can gain, which in turn can lead to serious health conditions.
 Diabetes and joint disease are both linked to obesity in cats, while sedentary or indoor cats can end up with digestive issues due to a lack of movement and lots of time spent grooming themselves.

-Deciding to get your cat spayed is a decision which can positively affect her health and home life, but it does have long-lasting effects.
-If you’d like further advice, speak to your vet who’ll be able to advise you on the best course of action.
+Deciding to get your cat spayed is a decision that can positively affect their health and home life, but it does have long-lasting effects.
+If you’d like further advice, speak to your veterinarian who’ll be able to advise you on the best course of action.